Jako/multiTV/README.md

 ```
 @INCLUDE/assets/tvs/multitv/multitv.customtv.php
 ```
-4. If you want to modify the multiTV with ManagerManager you have to patch the file `mm.inc.php` and insert
+4. If you want to modify the multiTV with ManagerManager before MODX version 1.0.9 you have to patch the file `mm.inc.php` and insert
 ```
 case 'custom_tv':
 ```